 The beautiful Eastern Shore winery, Chatham Vineyards, has teamed up with Southeast Expeditions to offer a relaxing 45 minute paddle tour through Church Creek on your way from the local Wharf of Bayford to Chatham Vineyards.
 Guides identify local wildlife and aquaculture along the way and show you around the historic property once ashore.
 After your complimentary wine tasting, there’s always time to sit outside with a glass of wine and a cheese tray to enjoy the vineyard before paddling back.
 The cost is $89 per paddler and covers the guide, gear, boat, winery experience, and a complimentary bottle of Church Creek wine for every two paddlers.

-Sample Fresh Seafood at The Dog & Oyster Vineyard
+Sample Fresh Seafood & Wine at The Hope & Glory Inn’s Micro-Vineyard

 Is there really anything better than enjoying a glass of chilled white wine with a sampling of delicious Virginia oysters?
-Head to the Dog & Oyster Vineyard in Irvington to savor this incredible pairing, with Chesapeake Bay oysters served at Slurp, the winery’s on-site oyster restaurant and bar.
-With the Bay less than a mile from the vineyard, you’re guaranteed to get only the freshest oysters at this waterfront wine destination.
+Head to the Hope & Glory Inn in Irvington to savor this incredible pairing, with Chesapeake Bay oysters from local watermen served with wines from this boutique inn’s micro-vineyard, the Dog & Oyster.
+With the Bay less than a mile from the inn, you’re guaranteed to get only the freshest oysters at this waterfront wine destination.

 Catch Bridgerton Vibes at Northern Virginia’s Greenhill Winery